 Medical Editor: John P. Cunha, DO, FACOEP

-Naftin (naftifine) Gel, 1% is used to treat skin infections such as athlete's foot, jock itch, and ringworm infections.
-It is a topical (for the skin) antifungal medication.
-Common side effects include burning, stinging, irritation, redness, dry skin, or itching at application site.
+Naftin (naftifine) Gel, 1% is a topical (for the skin) antifungal medication used to treat skin infections such as athlete's foot, jock itch, and ringworm infections.
+Common side effects of Naftin Gel include burning, stinging, irritation, redness, dry skin, or itching at application site.
+Serious side effects of Naftin Gel are not expected.

 A sufficient quantity of Naftin Gel, 1% should be gently massaged into the affected and surrounding skin areas twice a day in the morning and evening.
 The hands should be washed after application.
 Naftin Gel may interact with other skin medications.
 Avoid using other topicals at the same time unless your doctor approves.
 Tell your doctor all medications and supplements you are taking.
 During pregnancy, Naftin Gel should be used only when prescribed.
 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.